bmurfield/README-Generator/README.md

 * Wanted to make a simple program to create readme.md files without having to worry about markdown syntax.
 * Creates a markdown file with proper syntax.
 Headings, lists, etc.
-* Throughout this project I learned how tp impliment the inquirer program in Node.
+* Throughout this project I learned how to impliment the inquirer program in Node.
 This was my first project using Node.

 ## Table of Contents